Carbidopa/levodopa/entacapone: Medical uses

-In the European Union it is indicated for the treatment of adults with Parkinson's disease and end-of-dose motor fluctuations not stabilized on levodopa/dopa decarboxylase (DDC) inhibitor treatment.
+In the European Union it is indicated for the treatment of adults with Parkinson's disease and end-of-dose motor fluctuations not stabilized on levodopa/dopa decarboxylase inhibitor treatment.

 Side effects

 Sometimes a wearing off effect may occur at the end of the dosing interval, where a patient may feel Parkinson's symptoms.
 Urine, saliva, or sweat may be discolored (dark color such as red, brown, or black) after taking carbidopa/levodopa/entacapone.